kingsor/mdwiki/NextSteps-Neetpiq.md

 * [Laconic at Font Squirrel](https://www.fontsquirrel.com/fonts/laconic?filter%5Bclassifications%5D%5B0%5D=display&sort=recent)
 * [Nord at Font Squirrel](https://www.fontsquirrel.com/fonts/Nord?filter%5Bclassifications%5D%5B0%5D=display&sort=recent)
 * [MADE IN NYC](https://nytm.org/made) - A collection of internet companies made with ♥ in NYC.
 Usefull source of logo inspiration.
+* [50 Simple, Yet Clever Logo Designs for Inspiration and Ideas](http://1stwebdesigner.com/logo-inspiration/) (Oct 18, 2016) - What makes a logo look clever?
+It’s the hidden thought, deeper meaning behind the logo design.
+The design world has seen some amazing logos and we wanted to display some of the best examples of clever logo design for you as a source of inspiration.
+They show how with great creativity how much simplicity can make such a big impact.

 ## Update GitHub blog
 * [Mo Valipour's Blog](http://mvalipour.github.io/) - using the same theme I use on my blog, but better than mine.